Qazeer/artefacts.help/pages/windows/registry_shellbags.md

 ### Overview

-The `Shellbags` are `Windows Registry keys` designed as an user experience enhancing feature to keep track of Windows explorer graphical display settings on a folder-by-folder basis.
+The `Shellbags` are `Windows Registry keys` designed as a user experience enhancing feature to keep track of Windows explorer graphical display settings on a folder-by-folder basis.
 For instance, a `Shellbag` entry is used to store the `View` mode of a folder (details, list, small / medium / large icons) as